Yitinging/Kununu_Fashion_and_Retail/README.md

 2. NLP with Kununu Data
 Implements Natural Language Processing (NLP) to analyze employee reviews from Kununu.
 Key tasks include text preprocessing, sentiment analysis, and extracting key topics from employee feedback.
-README.md file contains a detailed explanation of NLP workflows used in this section.

 3. Web Scrape Data from Job Postings
 Scripts and data files related to web scraping job postings from various company websites.